5 Ways to Round a Formula with SUM Function in Excel

 Here is the final outcome.
 Take a look.

-Applying the ROUNDUP Function to Round a Formula with the SUM Function
+Round a Formula with SUM Function Applying ROUNDUP Function

 In this method, I will be using a formula including both the ROUNDUP function and the SUM function.
 The ROUNDUP function is similar to the ROUND function.
 The only difference is ROUNDUP always rounds a number up.